sivalien/shop_bot/README.md

 ```
 export TOKEN="your token"
 ```
-- `CHROME_DRIVER_PATH` - path to chrome driver that you can install for [chrome](https://sites.google.com/chromium.org/driver/), you can move driver to /usr/bin folder (for MacOS) and remove this variable from config.py and all shop models files or just write your path to chromedriver in this variable in config.py.
+- `CHROME_DRIVER_PATH` - path to chrome driver that you can download [here](https://sites.google.com/chromium.org/driver/), you can move driver to /usr/bin folder (for MacOS) and remove this variable from config.py and all shop models files or just write your path to chromedriver in this variable in config.py.

 ## Testing
 - install pytest